Corporation Tax: computation of income: dividends and other distributions received

 Part 9A of CTA09: distributions received on or after 1 July 2009

-Dividends or other distributions received on or after 1 July 2009 from UK or overseas companies are chargeable to CT under CTA09/Part 9A (added by FA09/S34) unless the distribution is exempt.
-Most distributions, including those from overseas companies, as well as those from UK companies which were exempt under the previous rule outlined below, are now exempt.
-See INTM65000 for more details.
+Dividends or other distributions received on or after 1 July 2009 from UK or overseas resident companies are chargeable to CT under CTA09/Part 9A (added by FA09/S34 and SCH14) unless the distribution is exempt.
+Most distributions, including those from overseas-resident companies, as well as those from UK companies which were exempt under the previous rule outlined below, are now exempt.
+But note that distributions within CTA10/S1000 (1) E and F (non-dividend distributions comprising interest and other distributions out of assets iin respect of non-commercial and special securities, see CTM15500) are not exempt: CTA09/S931D (b).
+See INTM65000 for more details on dividend exemption generally.

-Dividends and other distributions received from a company resident in the UK before 1 July 2009 were exempt from the CT charge by virtue of ICTA88/S209 (and briefly by virtue of its successor under the Tax Law Rewrite provisions, CTA09/S1285).
+CTA09/S1285, for the short period before FA09/S34 came into force, rewrote the rule formerly in ICTA88/S208, that dividends and other distributions received from a company resident in the UK before 1 July 2009 were exempt from the CT charge.

-The excess of franked investment income received in an accounting period over franked payments made in that period is called ‘surplus franked investment income’.
+The excess of franked investment income received in an accounting period over franked payments made in that period was called ‘surplus franked investment income’.
 For accounting periods beginning before 2 July 1997 surplus franked investment income could be treated for certain purposes as if it were profits chargeable to CT.
-See CTM16200+.
+See CTM16200 onwards.

 - the amount or value of a distribution (other than a foreign income dividend (FID)) on which a tax credit is due,